 - Personal Backup — advanced data backup tool.

 - ContentBarrier — parental controls (way better than Mac’s parental controls).

-While it can be a bit challenging to set up and the customer support needs work, Intego is an overall great product — it scored top marks in macOS virus protection, ease of use, and overall value, it’s cheaper than most other Mac-based antiviruses, and it ranked as the #1 antivirus for Mac in 2021.
+So, is Intego worth the money?
+Definitely!
+There are a few things that could be improved, such as having one single interface, better instructions in a few places, and a VPN that’s included as part of its main package.
+But overall, Intego is a great product — it scored top marks in macOS virus protection, ease of use, and overall value; it’s cheaper than most other Mac-based antiviruses; and it ranked as the #1 antivirus for Mac in 2023.

 Intego Security Features

 - Note: If you want to read about Intego Antivirus for Windows, click here.

 VirusBarrier is Intego’s malware scanner.
 Its dashboard is simple and easy to use, but it still contains all of the essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.